 Yan is an assistant professor in mathematics specializing in combinatorics at San Jose State University, after receiving his PhD from MIT.
 He wants to help people everywhere become more human and awesome.
 He has mentored students at the Mathematical Olympiad Summer Program (where he represented the U.S. at the International Mathematics Olympiad with a silver medal), RSI, and MIT-PRIMES.
 He received the Undergraduate Math Association’s Distinguished Undergraduate Teaching Award for his postdoctoral position at UC Berkeley.

-A licensed Marriage and Family Therapist, Damon writes Pokemon rational fiction by night.
+Damon is a licensed Marriage and Family Therapist, author of Pokemon Rational Fiction, and teacher at various camps and workshops.
 He’s a strong believer in the power of rationality to improve therapeutic practices, as well as stories as a catalyst for growth, and is working to combine all three in as many ways as possible.

-David researches scalable collaborative cultures – thinking about how we can design better ecosystems for humanity to thrive and solving some of the largest social-technical problems facing us today.
+David is currently doing research in scalable collaborative cultures – how we can design better ecosystems for humanity to solve some of the largest social-technical problems facing us today.
 In the past, he has spent 5 years in tech startups as a director of growth at one, and an anthropologist at another.
-He loves talking about how we learn, communicate, and relate to each other.
+He is currently interested in information theory, complexity theory, and philosophy.